Skip to main content

 Every time a PIREP is submitted, Pegasus and vAMSYS logs the livery used on the flight and compares the logged livery against a database of previously flown liveries.

-When it flags a livery as having been seen for the first time, it is placed into a manual review queue for the admin/staff team to check.
+When it flags a livery as having been used for the first time, it is placed into a manual review queue for the admin/staff team to check.
 This allows us to ensure you have flown the correct aircraft type and used an appropriate livery.

 Having the PIREP held for livery review is not necessarily an indication that there is a problem with your livery and/or PIREP.
 If you used an appropriate livery and your PIREP was marked by the system as Awaiting Review, please feel free to continue flying and the member of staff reviewing the PIREP will approve the livery and it will be added to the approved livery list.

-Livery Requirements for PIREP Approval
+Requirements for Livery Approval

 danger